Steven Auscavitch, PhD

 About Me

-My research focuses on aspects of the ecology and biodiversity of the deep ocean, the largest and last great frontier for exploration on Earth.
-This work provides improved baseline information about deep-sea communities in under-explored regions in support of conservation and management of marine biodiversity.
+My research focuses on understanding the biodiversity of life in deep ocean, the largest and last great frontier for exploration on Earth.
+Data generated by my research supports baseline characterization of deep-sea environments in unexplored regions, often in support of conservation and management of marine biological and seafloor resources.

 These projects have taken me to the farthest corners of the Earth onboard ships and within submersibles to obtain a better understanding of life in the deep ocean.
-Of all the questions and hypotheses that we have posed about life in the marine environment, one thing that is clear: there is so much left to discover about life in our oceans.
+I have accumulated more than 500 days at sea in support of or leading exploration expeditions and constantly seek to deploy new technologies to measure ocean life.
+Of all the questions and hypotheses that humanity has posed about life in the marine environment, only one thing that is clear: there is so much left to discover about life in our oceans.